Placements (Overview)

 Content Middle (Advanced Ads Pro)

-Injects the ad in the middle of the content – based on the paragraphs.
+This placement injects an ad in the middle of the content, automatically calculated based on the number of paragraphs.

 place ad on random position